The Intermediate Adenoma (IA) study and the All Adenomas (AA) study

 What is an adenoma and what happens if adenomas are found?

-The majority of cancers in the large bowel (bowel or colorectal cancers) originate from growths called adenomas or polyps on the inner surface of the bowel.
-Bowel polyps are common, especially as people get older, and are usually not cancerous; however, a proportion do develop into cancer so they are generally removed when found.
-Bowel polyps are often found during a colonoscopy examination, which someone might have because they have symptoms that their doctor thinks should be investigated or because they have had a positive test result in a bowel cancer screening programme that has indicated the presence of blood in the stool.
+The majority of cancers in the bowel develop from adenomas or polyps, which are growths on the inner surface of the bowel.
+Bowel polyps are common, especially in older people, and usually do not develop into cancer; however, as they have the potential to become cancerous, they are usually removed when found.
+Bowel polyps are often found during a colonoscopy examination, which someone might have because they have symptoms that their doctor thinks should be investigated or because they have had a test in a bowel cancer screening programme that has indicated the presence of blood in the stool.
 A colonoscopy examination involves a flexible tube with a camera attached to one end being inserted into the rectum to examine the inside of the bowel.

 What type of information does the CSPRG hold for the purposes of the IA and AA studies?